thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/http.md

 ## Create Uplink Converter

 Before creating the integration, you need to create an Uplink converter in Data converters.
 Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
 Click on the “plus” and on “Create new converter”.
 To view the events, enable Debug.
 In the function decoder field, specify a script to parse and transform data.

 {% include images-gallery.html imageCollection="data-converters" %}

-**Example of the Uplink converter:**
+**Examples of the Uplink converter:**

 {% capture converteruplink %}
-JSON%,%json%,%templates/helloworld-pe/http/json.md%br%
-text/plain%,%text%,%templates/helloworld-pe/http/text.md%br%
+JSON converter%,%json%,%templates/helloworld-pe/http/json.md%br%
-multipart/form-data%,%multipart%,%templates/helloworld-pe/http/multipart.md%br%{% endcapture %}
+Text converter%,%text%,%templates/helloworld-pe/http/text.md%br%{% endcapture %}
 {% include content-toggle.html content-toggle-id="converter" toggle-spec=converteruplink %}